acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 * If the published content is several web pages, then you should submit the content as separate requests so Acrolinx checks and scores each page individually.

-### Document Scope Hints
+### Document scope characteristics

 * The content has a unique reference.
 * The reference is stable.
 * The size of the content is exactly what gets published later.
-* All content topics, or paragraphs, have the same target audience (group of readers).
+* All content topics, or paragraphs, have the same audience (group of readers).

-## Check Selection
+## Check selection

-The Acrolinx Sidebar can show issue cards only for the text that a writer selects at check time.
+The Acrolinx Sidebar can only show issue cards for the text that a writer selects at check time.
 To enable the check selection feature, set the property `InitParameters.supported.checkSelection: true`.
 During text extraction, use the property `CheckOptions.selection.ranges:[[0,5], [400,500]]` to set the selected range offsets of the extracted text.